Coffee Seltzer: How to make coffee seltzer or espresso

 Both experts we spoke with had different techniques for mixing their drinks, with Marlette saying, “We start off with honey, then we pour the espresso, then we top it off with tonic water.
 No ice.”

-“I personally do it seltzer first, the
+“I personally do it seltzer first,